bdkjones/CodeKit/config-file-spec.md

 Note: CodeKit allows users to process CSS files with Libsass to minify them, etc. (A CSS file may create another CSS file.)
 CSS files may also be the output of a Sass, Less, or Stylus file.
 In all cases, CodeKit stores the same properties for every CSS file—it simply does not use them when the CSS file is an output file.

-In addition to the [shared keys)(#shared-keys) common to all files, CSS files have these keys:
+In addition to the [shared keys](#shared-keys) common to all files, CSS files have these keys:

 ### "aP" - `Integer`